“Natives First” Initiative

-The U.S. Department of Agriculture’s technical and financial assistance traditionally relies heavily on non-native plant materials for soil and water conservation.
-While somewhat effective for those purposes, exotic plants generally provide poor habitat for many declining species of grassland wildlife.
-Native plants not only provide equal or superior benefits for soil conservation, water quality, carbon sequestration and forage, but also can provide excellent habitat for many declining birds and pollinators.
+Historically, the US Department of Agriculture’s (USDA) technical and financial assistance has relied heavily on non-native plant materials for soil and water conservation.
+While somewhat effective for those purposes, introduced plants generally provide poor habitat for many declining species of grassland wildlife.
+Native plants not only provide equal or superior benefits for soil conservation, soil health, water quality, carbon sequestration and forage, but can also provide excellent habitat for many declining birds and pollinators.